aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Value openness (this is implied, therefore should be a part of introduction rather than a feature; <Aidan>although, there are many aspects to openness, [to ideas, to new people, to publication, to code], perhaps it's worth having it as an extra 'feature' given that [I think] great communities of this kind also have these general, other kinds of openness as a feature...?</Aidan>)

-## Software is easy to install, and installable on many platforms
+## Software is easy to install, and installable on multiple platforms

 ## Software is well documented, including manuals and tutorials